 Considerations include sensor accuracy, calibration, power supply, data transmission, and data processing capabilities to ensure reliable and continuous monitoring of oceanographic parameters for research, environmental monitoring, and operational purposes.

-29. How do you incorporate risk management principles in the design and operation of offshore wind farms and subsea cable systems?
+29. How do you apply risk management to offshore wind and cables?

 Risk identification, assessment, mitigation planning, and contingency measures are crucial for managing hazards, reliability issues, and operational challenges in offshore wind energy projects, ensuring safe and efficient performance of wind farms and subsea cable networks.